 The work experience has to be relevant to archives and / or records management.
 This usually means that it should be undertaken in a specifically archive or records management environment, rather than in an IT, library or museum one.
 To confuse matters many archive and records management services are based in larger departments and buildings that include other functions like the above, so the trick is to identify the right department or person to speak to.
 Many university archives are held in Special Collections Departments, whilst local government archives are often based in the main council library or museum.
 Records Managment services can be based within the parent archive service, in an IT section, Legal department or central administration.

-The experience does not have to last a year, as is sometimes thought.
-It is the quality rather than duration of the experience that counts.
-Similarly, experience does not have to be obtained from only one organisation and multiple placements will often give you a better idea of the variety of work in the domain.
+The amount of experience you might need varies, so please do discuss this with the university you are interest in, Experience does not have to be obtained from only one organisation and multiple placements will often give you a better idea of the variety of work in the sector.